aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - QQ plot
      - If ``true`` then a QQ plot is show when only two datasets are selected.

+   * - Max N
+     - Limit the number of distances used to ``N`` with a random sample.
+As the sample size reduces the significance of the KS test between distributions will reduce.
+Used to investigate the affect of sample size on the test.

+   * - Seed
+     - The seed for random sampling.

 After parameters are configured a dialog is presented that allows multiple datasets to be selected.
 All datasets must have the same distance and time calibration so that jumps across frames are comparable.